ray-project/xgboost_ray/README.md

 Hyperparameter Tuning
 ---------------------

-`xgboost_ray` integrates with [Ray Tune](https://tune.io) to provide distributed hyperparameter tuning for your distributed XGBoost models.
-You can run multiple `xgboost_ray` training runs in parallel, each with a different hyperparameter configuration, and each training run parallelized by itself.
+XGBoost-Ray integrates with [Ray Tune](https://tune.io) to provide distributed hyperparameter tuning for your distributed XGBoost models.
+You can run multiple XGBoost-Ray training runs in parallel, each with a different hyperparameter configuration, and each training run parallelized by itself.
 All you have to do is move your training code to a function, and pass the function to `tune.run`.
 Internally, `train` will detect if `tune` is being used and will automatically report results to tune.

-Example using `xgboost_ray` with Ray Tune:
+Example using XGBoost-Ray with Ray Tune:

 ```python
 from xgboost_ray import RayDMatrix, RayParams, train